jamiebyer/EOSC325/introduction.md

 Explore **unconfined** flow between two points (or water bodies) each with known hydraulic head for differente aquifer materials.
 See "Sources" below for the origin and inspiration of this app.
-(Ver: Aug 19, 2021)

 * Set "measured" hydraulic head at left and right sides of the 2D section with sliders h1 and h2 respectively.
 * Set hydraulic conductivity to a value within bounds determined by choice of material.